EpicGamesExt/raddebugger/README.md

 moment, but we expect this will vastly improve overtime.

-The RADDBGI format is currently specified in code, in the files within the `src/raddbgi_format` folder.
+The RADDBGI format is currently specified in code, in the files within the `src/lib_raddbgi_format` folder.
 The other relevant folders for working with the format are:

-- `raddbgi_cons`: The RADDBGI construction layer, for making RADDBGI debug info.
+- `lib_raddbgi_cons`: The RADDBGI construction library, for making RADDBGI debug info.
-- `raddbgi_convert`: Our implementation of PDB-to-RADDBGI (and an in-progress implementation of a DWARF-to-RADDBGI) conversion.
-- `raddbgi_stringize`: Code for converting binary RADDBGI info into text.
+- `raddbgi_convert`: Our legacy-debug-info-to-RADDBGI converters.
+Right now this includes a working PDB-to-RADDBGI converter, and an in-progress DWARF-to- RADDBGI converter.
+These converters can be built both as helper codebase layers or with a command line interface frontend.
-- `raddbgi_dump`: Code for textually dumping information from RADDBGI files.
+- `raddbgi_dump`: Our RADDBGI textual dumping utility.

 ## Development Setup Instructions